-HDEV 101 CAREER PLANNING
+HDEV 101 1.00-5.00 credits Career Planning REEL

-1-5 credits RE

-Launches students into an investigation of interests, values, and careers, followed by decision- making and goal setting.
-Life planning component concentrates on self-esteem, self-exploration, emotions, relationships, and locus of control.
-Emphasis in the content will vary according to number of credits.
+Launches students into an investigation of interests, values, and careers, followed by decision-making and goal setting.
+The course may be offered for various credits and emphasis in the content varies accordingly.
 Prerequisite: None